Welcome to the Department of Mathematics and Data Analytics!

-The Department of Mathematical Sciences’ mission is to prepare students to meet the mathematical and computing demands they will face in their careers and as knowledgeable citizens.
-Through academic programs, research, and public service the department supports the disciplines of mathematics and statistics and the growth and development of educational opportunities in the Lowcountry.
+The Department of Mathematics and Data Analytics’ mission is to prepare students to meet the mathematical and computing demands they will face in their careers and as knowledgeable citizens.
+Through academic programs, research, and public service the department supports the disciplines of mathematics and data analytics and the growth and development of educational opportunities in the Lowcountry.

 Join Us!